 In January 2013, we entered into an option and license agreement with Alexion Pharmaceuticals, Inc. (Alexion).
 Under the terms of the agreement, we granted to Alexion an exclusive research license, with limited sublicensing rights, to make and use our Xtend technology to evaluate and advance compounds against six different target programs during a five-year research term under the agreement, up to completion of the first multi-dose human clinical trial for each target compound.
 Alexion may extend the research term for an additional three years upon written notice to us and payment of an extension fee of \$2.0 million.
 Alexion is responsible for conducting all research and development activities under the agreement at its own expense.
+In the third quarter of 2014, Alexion initiated a Phase 1 clinical trial with an undisclosed molecule to be used against an undisclosed target.
+It is the first human clinical trial with a molecule incorporating our Xtend Fc Domain technology.

 In addition, we granted to Alexion an exclusive option, on a target-by-target basis, to obtain an exclusive commercial, worldwide, royalty-bearing license, with sublicensing rights, under our Xtend technology to develop and commercialize products that contain the target for which the option is exercised.
 In order to exercise this option, Alexion must pay a \$4.0 million option fee with respect to each target for which the option is exercised.
-Alexion may exercise this option at any time during the research term.
+Alexion may exercise this option at any time during the research term but must exercise an option prior to the initiation of a second clinical trial.

 Under the agreement, we received an upfront payment of \$3.0 million.
 Alexion is also required to pay an annual maintenance fee of \$0.5 million during the research term of the agreement and \$1.0 million during any extension of the research term.
-In addition, if certain development, regulatory and commercial milestones are achieved, we are eligible to receive up to \$66.5 million for the first product to achieve such milestones on a target-by-target basis.
+In addition, if certain development, regulatory and commercial milestones are achieved we are eligible to receive up to \$66.5 million for the first product to achieve such milestones on a target-by-target basis.
 If licensed products are successfully commercialized, we are also entitled to receive royalties based on a percentage of net sales of such products sold by Alexion, its affiliates or its sublicensees, which percentage is in the low single digits.
 Alexion's royalty obligations continue on a product-by-product and country-by-country basis until the expiration of the last-to-expire valid claim in a licensed patent covering the applicable product in such country.